AntoinetteW/ent-ds-del-2-1-end-to-end-example-ds-deloitte-03192019/README.md

 ## Introduction
 In "week 0", we installed the key tools required to do data capture and cleaning with Python and to complete this course (git, GitHub and Anaconda).
-In week 1, we introduced the basics of Python programming - variables, some simple data types (String, Integer, Floating Point, Boolean and Date Time), some of the more complex data types (List, Tuple, Set and Dictionary), and control flow using if statements and (for looping over collections), "for-in" loops and (for extra credit) list comprehensions. *Don't worry if you're still a little confused by list comprehensions - you don't have to master them to be able to clean up data!*
+In week 1, we introduced the basics of Python programming - variables, some simple data types (String, Integer, Floating Point, Boolean and Date Time), some of the more complex data types (List, Tuple, Set and Dictionary), and control flow using if statements, and (for looping over collections), "for-in" loops and (for extra credit) list comprehensions. *Don't worry if you're still a little confused by list comprehensions - you don't have to master them to be able to clean up data!*

 A lot of the tasks last week were "small motion" lessons.
 You got to practice little bits of a project, but didn't really pull it together into a more realistic end-to-end experience.
 Today, we're going to build on the knowledge you gained last week to do an end to end data cleaning example.
 We're going to import some company data, clean it up and then save it to a new file.

-To keep things easy, we'll just focus on cleaning up the capitalization of text from a csv file filled with company information.
+To keep things easy, we'll just focus on cleaning up the capitalization and consistency of text from a csv file filled with company information.
 In a real world example you'd probably want to do more complicated clean up, but once you've seen how to do the basics, it'll be quite easy to add a little more sophistication or complexity to the data clean up in future lessons.

 We're also going to have to introduce a few new concepts along the way.
 We're going to introduce the concept of libraries (pre-written software that you can use to write your code more quickly), Pandas (one of the most popular libraries for working with data in Python) and the Pandas Series and DataFrame (the standard ways to store information within Pandas).
 It might seem like a lot of theory, but in practice you'll be using Pandas DataFrames for most of your data import, cleanup and export operations, so it's important to take the time to introduce them now.